 I frequently use the Intruder tab in Burp Suite Pro to password spray websites which use Active Directory authentication.
 One of the problems of using Burp Suite is that there doesn’t seem to be a way to avoid lockout when using a long password list.
 Frequently I don’t get a hit on valid password on the first try with Season/Year stuff like “Winter2018!” and need to run through a list of 51 common AD passwords that I have in a file.
 Sure, I can paste in a list of three or four passwords (depending on my client’s lockout policy), but then I have to wait X minutes and then replace those passwords with three of four more, track the time between password spray runs, etc. That’s a manual process, and I’d prefer something that I can setup and just let it run to completion.

 ScanCannon - Runs Masscan, followed up by Nmap for service version info.
 This should finish scans much faster than Nmap alone while providing service version info that Masscan doesn’t provide.

 The one thing that changed my life was when I read about interest vs commitment.
-Too often I hear people wish that things were different, or they want things they will never have or accomplish because they don’t know what it means to be committed to something, so they wander through life like a leaf on a stream never knowing they are holding themselves back and maybe they blame others or circumstance.
+Too often I hear people wish that things were different, or they want things they will never have or accomplish.
+They don’t know what it means to be committed to something, so they wander through life like a leaf on a stream, never knowing they’re holding themselves back and maybe they blame others or circumstance.